-The rotary fan has a hub at its center where its motor resides.
-A dead air zone is created under the hub, which is the hottest region in the heat sink in many applications.
+The typical rotary fan has a hub at its center where its motor resides.
+A ‘dead air’ zone is therefore created in front of the hub, resulting in the hottest region in the heat sink in many applications.

-Air flow profile is more uniform.
-There is no dead air zone.
-Can be tailored to have air flow with higher velocity to target the hotter area in a heat sink for higher efficiency.
+Air flow profile is uniform, without a ‘dead air’ zone.
+The design can be tailored for higher air flow velocity to target hotter areas in the heat sink for better efficiency.

-There is no motor in a biomimetic fan, and thus, no motor-generated noise.
-In a rotary fan, noise pitch is principally proportional to the number of blades.
-As there is only one blade (wing) in a biomimetic fan, frequencies of the generated noise are much lower, making the noise “lower tone”, resulting in a less irritating noise to the human ear.
+There is no motor in a biomimetic fan and therefore no motor-generated noise.
+In a rotary fan, noise pitch is principally proportional to the number of blades present.
+As there is only one blade (wing) in a biomimetic fan, frequencies of the noise generated are much lower, resulting in a “lower tone” noise, which is less disruptive and more comfortable to the human ear.

-Unlike the rotary fan, the biomimetic fan consists of only a few simple components.
-There are no moving parts, no bearings, no oil leakage, and no maintenance.
-Moreover, it is powered by the super reliable Eagle actuator.
+Unlike a rotary fan, the biomimetic fan consists of only a few simple components.
+There are no moving parts, no bearings, no oil leakages, and no maintenance required.
+It is powered by our super reliable Python actuator.

 Designed with aerospace grade lightweight materials, there are no heavy copper coils as seen in rotary fans.
-Up to 5x lighter than a traditional rotary fan of a similar cooling capacity.
+This makes it up to 5x lighter than a traditional rotary fan of a similar cooling capacity.

-The biomimetic fan does not need to have a round shape like a rotary fan.
+The biomimetic fan does not require the restrictive round shape present in rotary fans.
 Its shape can be flexibly customized to fit specific applications.
-More than one fan can be used in parallel when higher performance is desired.
+In addition, more than one fan can be used in parallel when higher cooling performance is desired.

 Comparisonwith other commercially available thermal solutions